manishsahanidev/manishsahanidev/README.md

 # Hi there! 👋 I'm Manish Sahani (@manishsahanidev)

 ## About Me
-I'm Manish Sahani, a Computer Science graduate passionate about full-stack development.
+A Computer Science graduate passionate about full-stack development.
 With expertise in Java, JavaScript, Spring Boot, React.js, Tailwind CSS and modern technologies, eager to learn and collaborate on innovative projects.

 ## Interests